-- As a staff member and later as a consultant with the International Center for Research on Women, Margaret Greene co-authored Girls Speak.
-A New Voice in Global Development.
-Girls have a fundamental right to be heard, valued and respected.
-Moreover, by listening to girls’ voices, policymakers and program managers can help bridge the gaps between girls’ aspirations and their actual experiences.
-In this report, the authors outline six themes that arise from girls’ aspirations, including the desire to be healthy and educated with viable livelihoods and career opportunities, financial security and independence; and to marry and have children at the appropriate time.
-Underlying all the themes is one universal: a shared inability to make decisions about their own lives even though they know what they need.
+- Margaret Greene co-wrote Girls Speak.
+A New Voice in Global Development for the International Center for Research on Women.
+The report expands on the idea that girls have a right to be heard, respected, and valued.
+Further, by listening to what girls want, policymakers and program managers can help bridge the gaps between ambitions and experiences.
+This report outlines six themes arising from girls’ aspirations, including the desire to be healthy and educated with viable livelihood and career opportunities; financial security and independence; and the wish to marry and have children whenever they want.

-- Margaret Greene worked with USAID’s Interagency Youth Working Group and Family Health International to organize a conference on Protecting and Empowering Adolescent Girls: Evidence for the Global Health Initiative in June of 2010.
+- Greene worked with the USAID’s Interagency Youth Working Group and Family Health International to organize the Protecting and Empowering Adolescent Girls: Evidence for the Global Health Initiative conference in 2010.

-- What do we know about the impact of adolescent sexual activity, pregnancy and childbearing for girls’ life prospects?
-This research review by Margaret E. Greene and Thomas W. Merrick for the World Bank builds reviews the huge volume of recent evidence on the negative consequences of early sex and childbearing for girls and on innovative programs that seem to be making a difference.
+- What do we know about the impact of adolescent sexual activity, pregnancy and childbearing on girls’ life prospects?
+Margaret Greene and Thomas W. Merrick’s research review Poverty Reduction: Does Reproductive Health Matter? for the World Bank builds on their earlier MacArthur Foundation-funded research exploring the links between poor reproductive health and poverty.

-- Margaret Greene’s earlier work with Population Action International produced a seven-country analysis of youth policy.
-In This Generation: Sexual and Reproductive Health Policies For a Youthful World shows what countries as diverse as Iran, Mexico and the Netherlands have done to invest more holistically in young people’s sexual and reproductive lives.
+- Greene’s work with Population Action International resulted in a seven-country analysis of youth policy.
+In This Generation: Sexual and Reproductive Health Policies For a Youthful World showing what countries as diverse as Iran, Mexico and the Netherlands have done to invest more holistically in young people’s sexual and reproductive lives.